Dining Review: Mama’s Fish House – Maui, Hawaii

 Kanpachi stuffed with Kona lobster and crab, baked in a Macadamia nut crust (from the ocean waters off Hawaii Island)

 Kevin commentary: Fish was baked perfectly, with fresh plump crab and lobster meat taking this dish straight to a 10.
 I didn’t get any strong impressions from the fish taste itself, just a delicious white fish (not too oily, not too much fat, little sweet.
 Believe it’s called amberjack back home, so not unknown to east coasters.
 And this was one of the restaurants where even the asparagus and carrots were a pleasure to eat.
 All mine were grilled to perfection and great with the macadamia sauce.
+Kevin also got a glass of wine to go with his meal – Patz & Hall Pinot Noir from Sonoma Coast

 Side of Poi